Frawak/squig-rl/README.md

 * 1 for the training process (main process)
 * n Explorer (actor/worker)
 * 1 Tester
+But be aware that one process could utilize multiple cores, e.g. the training process through tensorflow.

 Watch [this video](https://www.youtube.com/watch?v=9WXPwX7TRZI) for an example of a training session progress (in the osim running environment).